-Administrative expenses are recovered by the General Fund from both the Lawyers Indemnity and Special Compensation Funds.
+Administrative expenses are recovered by the General Fund from the Lawyers Indemnity Fund.
 Recoveries are based on amounts derived either on percentage of use, the proportion of the Lawyers Indemnity Fund's staff compared to the Society's total staff costs, or a set amount.